 Hospitality House is a sizeable organization with a strong record.
-We also have a dedicated, well-trained group of approximately 50 volunteers who regularly work in the pantry distributing food to the clients, as well as numerous volunteers from local schools, churches, and the community who also assist.
-The pantry has a ten-year lease on a warehouse/office space at 2075 E. West Maple Rd. in Commerce Township, and its perishable food storage capacity includes 2 large walk-in freezer/refrigerators, two chest freezers and three refrigerators.
-In addition, Hospitality House's relationship with
+We also have a dedicated, well-trained group of approximately 50 volunteers who regularly work in the pantry distributing food to the clients, as well as numerous volunteers from local schools, churches, and the community who assist on a more irregular basis.
+The pantry has a tenyear lease on a warehouse/office space at 2075 E. West Maple Rd. in Commerce Township, and its perishable food storage capacity includes 3 large walk-in freezer/refrigerators, two chest freezers and three refrigerators.
+In addition, Hospitality House's relationship with Gleaners Community Food Bank of SE Michigan and Forgotten Harvest allows the pantry to remain well stocked at a low cost.